OpenRobotLab/GRUtopia/docs/en/usage/advanced_tutorials/how-to-add-controller.md

 Please note that the registration of the controller class is done through the `@BaseController.register` decorator, and the registered name should match the value of `type` field within the corresponding controller config class (here is `DemoController`).

-Sometimes the calculation logic is defined in a method named `forward` to show the input parameters the controller accepts, making it more human-readable.
+Sometimes the calculation logic is defined in a method named `forward` to show the input parameters the controller accepts (which is common in our implementations), making it more human-readable.
 In this case, the `action_to_control` method itself only expands the parameters, and invokes `forward` method to calculate the joint signals.

 An example of controller class implementation is shown as following: